- The Xenomorph in the Alien movie franchise is a perfect horror movie villain, but the franchise has declined with each subsequent film.

 The latest Alien movies, Prometheus and Covenant, are seemingly ashamed to be called “slashers” by fans or film critics.
 The franchise has become a pseudo-intellectual rambling on the origins of humanity and its relationship with divinity.
 That’s… unexpected for a series about alien parasites that burst out of their victim’s chest.

-Covenant also gave us some conflicting info on the origins of the Xenomorph species.
+Covenant also gave us some conflicting info about the origins of the Xenomorph species.
 The entire Xenomorph species was seemingly created by David, an android antagonist from the last two films.
 We see everything from his point of view, including the planning and creation of his ultimate life form.
 And just like that, the mystery of the Alien is no more.

 It would be easy to say that there’s no way to fix the Alien movie franchise – that it was never meant to be a series in the first place.
 However, there’s one final glimmer of hope shining in the depths of space for this Xenomorph, and it comes in the form of branching from the film industry.

 If you’re craving a more traditional Alien experience, definitely give 2014’s phenomenal Alien: Isolation a try.
 It is the closest thing we’ll ever get to a proper sequel and an excellent reference for future filmmakers who wish to continue the Xenomorph’s horror legacy.
+Continuing in the form of video games has somewhat helped the franchise to stay afloat.